-It’s important that your water is just the right temperature (105°F) because if it’s too hot or even too cold, it can kill the yeast and your dough won’t rise properly.
+It’s important that your water is exactly 105°F. This is because if it’s too hot, or even too cold, it can kill the yeast and your dough won’t rise properly.

-Now get ready to mix!
+Step 3: Next, you’ll need to get ready for some serious mixing!
 You can make this dough by hand or with a stand mixer and dough hook attachment.
 We recommend avoiding using a handheld mixer for this dough, as it will most likely burn out the motor.
 Preparing your dough by hand does require a little elbow grease, but it’s well worth it!

 Gradually stir in the flour, about 1 cup at a time, until a shaggy dough forms.
 A shaggy dough will still look lumpy and not yet smooth.

-If you feel like your dough is already too dry and difficult to work with, sprinkle a tiny bit of water on it- no more than a teaspoon at a time.
+If you feel like it’s already too dry and kneading the dough will be difficult, you can sprinkle a tiny bit of water on it.
+Just be sure to add no more than a teaspoon at a time.

-Knead the dough until it’s smooth and elastic, about 5-10 minutes.
+Step 5: Work on kneading bread until it’s smooth and elastic, which is usually about 5-to-10 minutes.
 Since this particular dough has a fair amount of fat, your dough will be stretchy, but not super elastic.
 If you’re using the stand mixer with the hook attachment, it will take about 5 minutes on medium speed.

 Preparing the Dough for the First Rise

 Spray a large bowl with vegetable pan spray or coat with oil.
 Form the dough into a ball, place it in the greased bowl, and cover with plastic wrap.
-Place the bowl someplace warm for 30-45 minutes, or until doubled in size.
+Place the bowl someplace warm for 30-to-45 minutes or until it’s doubled in size.